 There’s no weight category and no women can participate in this event.
 The highest-ranked wrestler faces the lowest ranked wrestler, the second highest-ranked wrestler faces the second-lowest ranked wrestler and so on.
 During the third and fifth rounds, wrestlers, starting from the highest ranked, can choose their opponent.

 The first two rounds occur during the first day, while the remaining rounds take place on the second day.

 Mongolians are crazy about their horses.
 There are as many horses as Mongolians in the country.
+If you travel Mongolia you might be able to spot some!
 All the horse racing events occur in an open-air “horse field” located on the Western side of Ulaanbaatar.
 The horse racing event has the particularity of not being a race in a stadium, but rather an open-field race.